Mark Glanville

-Mark Glanville (born London, England) is an English classical singer and writer.
+Mark Glanville (born London, England) is an English singer and writer.
 He grew up in West London with his father, the writer Brian Glanville.

 Writer

 Mark chronicled his early life, including flirtations with the world of football hooliganism, studying Classics and Philosophy at Oxford University and forging an operatic career as a bass-baritone with Opera North, Scottish Opera, Lisbon Opera and New Israeli Opera among others, in his memoir The Goldberg Variations, published by HarperCollins in 2003 and shortlisted for the Wingate Prize for Jewish Literature and the National Sporting Club Award.
 In his memoir Glanville suggests that his interest in football violence had ended by the time of his marriage to the soprano Julia Melinek, but he later confessed to being drawn back into that world via the notorious hooligan firms of Millwall in south London.
+An article referencing that experience, in the Sunday Times, led to numerous almost entirely condemnatory readers comments.
 In the final chapter of his memoir Glanville claimed to have found his true identity as a Jew.
+Glanville's recent writing has focused on the literature of the Holocaust.
+In November 2020 he was commissioned to write a feature for the Times Literary Supplement celebrating the centenary of the great Romanian, German-language poet, Paul Celan.
+He has also written frequently on the Vilna Yiddish poet Abraham Sutzkever.